If you’re looking for a passive balanced portfolio ETF, Vanguard Balanced ETF Portfolio (VBAL) might be what you’re looking for.

 Vanguard VBAL ETF vs Other ETFs

-VBAL vs XBALXBAL is iShares Core Balanced ETF Portfolio.
-With XBAL, you’ll get a slightly lower MER at 0.2%.
+XBAL stands for iShares Core Balanced ETF Portfolio.
+With XBAL, you’ll get a slightly lower MER of 0.2%.
 You’ll also get more exposure to the U.S market and less exposure to the Canadian equity market.
-XBAL is a good alternative to VBAL.
+So, XBAL is a good alternative to VBAL.

-VBAL Investing AlternativesAll-in-one portfolios might not be for everyone.
-Here are a couple of good alternatives, and how they compare to portfolio solutions
+Despite the advantages of all-in-one portfolios, they might not be for everyone.
+However, there are a couple of good alternatives, like DIY investing and robo-advisors.

 Who Should Buy Vanguard VBAL?

-- You want an all-in-one balanced investment portfolio that gives you exposure to the entire world of stocks and bonds.
+- You want an all-in-one balanced investment portfolio that gives you exposure to stocks and bonds.

-- If the asset allocation of 60% Equity and 40% fixed income is suitable for your risk tolerance and investment goals.
-Take this Vanguard investor questionnaire if you’re uncertain.
+- The asset allocation of about 60% equity and 40% fixed income suits your risk tolerance level and investment goals.
+There’s this Vanguard investor questionnaire that you can take if you’re uncertain.

 - You don’t want to spend time rebalancing your investments.